REQUIREMENTS AND CAMPUS GUIDE

 What are academics at Princeton like?

 Princeton is a liberal arts university and strongly encourages students to fully explore their curiosities and passions.
-Students can receive a Bachelor of Arts A.B or BSE (Engineering) degree which involves eventually concentrating in one of the 6 departments.
+Students can receive a Bachelor of Arts A.B or BSE (Engineering) degree which involves eventually concentrating in one of the six departments.
 Since A.B students have until the end of their sophomore year to declare their major, they are given the freedom to figure out what they want to study or concentrate in after taking a variety of classes in subjects anywhere from Journalism and Mathematics to Global Health and Anthropology.
-Requirements include Writing Seminar and taking one of the 18 languages offered (for A.B students), and then a junior paper and senior thesis.
+Requirements include Writing Seminar, taking one of the 18 languages offered (for A.B students), and completing a junior paper and senior thesis.

-Princeton is most known for the Woodrow Wilson School of Political Affairs, the School of Engineering and Applied Science, and the School of Architecture.
-There are tons of new majors such as Neuroscience major (at the Psychology and Neuroscience building) and teacher preparation program.
+Princeton is most known for the School of Public and International Affairs, the School of Engineering and Applied Science, and the School of Architecture.

 Another unique aspect of learning at Princeton is that nearly all 100 or 200 level courses that have a larger lecture class twice per week will also have ‘precepts’ once per week.
-Led by TA’s, ‘precepts’ are held in smaller classrooms of about 10-20 students, and allow Princetonians to more deeply digest the lessons from lecture and content from the long readings and take more initiative in their learning with their peers.
+Led by TA’s, ‘precepts’ are held in smaller classrooms of about 10-20 students, and allow Princetonians to digest the lessons from lecture and content from the long readings and take more initiative in their learning with their peers.
 In precept, students are often graded on their attendance, participation, and group project work.
 Above all else, these precepts allow for a more interactive and engaging learning experience.

-The focus of academics at Princeton is on the undergraduate experience, however, since Princeton is a research focused institution, there are graduate students who take part in meaningful research on campus in social sciences, natural sciences, or engineering, which undergraduates can help get involved in.
-During junior year, undergraduate students are required to write a junior paper and then senior year, all students are required to write a thesis paper on a topic of their choice (this can be a piggy back on the junior paper topic).
+The focus of academics at Princeton is on the undergraduate experience, however, since Princeton is a research focused institution, there are graduate students who take part in meaningful research on campus in social sciences, natural sciences, or engineering, which undergraduates can get involved in.
+During their junior year, undergraduate students are required to write a junior paper and then senior year, all students are required to write a thesis paper on a topic of their choice (this can be a piggy back on the junior paper topic).